 This is a troubling but all-too-common example of what can happen to handwritten notes on a typed Will.
 The resulting dispensation of Louise’s estate appears to be the opposite of what Louise wanted.
 She intended to give the majority of her estate to her grandchildren and leave nothing to the third child to whom she had already given so much during her lifetime.
 Unfortunately, the Court could not enforce her changes and was forced to ignore the handwritten changes.

 Talk to a Qualified Estate Planning Attorney Before Making Changes to Your Will

 Even in purely hypothetical terms, determining the validity of handwritten notes on a Will can be tricky.

 “It is not always enough to simply write something new over something old,” advises Hendershot Cowart P.C.
 Estate Planning and Probate Attorney Ky Jurgensen.
 “Such changes can open the door to dispute, validity contests, and additional expenses that may ultimately cause the wishes of a well-meaning testator to not be carried out as intended.”

-At Hendershot Cowart P.C., our estate planning and probate litigation team has decades of experience counseling clients in matters involving the drafting of Wills and trusts, making valid and enforceable changes to existing Wills, and raising or defending Will contests and disputes.
-If you have questions about a potential matter, please call or contact us online to speak with an attorney.
+At Hendershot Cowart P.C., our probate litigation team has decades of experience counseling clients through will disputes and other probate matters.
+If you have questions about a potential matter, please call (713) 909-7323 or contact us online to speak with an attorney.